Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Plone's main index is called *SearchableText*.
 This is the index which is searched when you use the main portal search.
-Fields in your custom content types are not necessarily added to SearchableText.
+Fields in your custom content types aren't necessarily added to SearchableText.
 Fields added via Dublin-core behaviors are automatically part of SearchableText; others are not.

 You may need to explicitly add fields to SearchableText if you wish their information to be findable via the main search.